 Eva Franzmeyer

 I am a PhD candidate in Economics at the European University Institute (EUI), in Florence, Italy.
-My research focuses on the optimal design and ex-post evaluation of environmental policies, with particular attention to their effects on firm dynamics, innovation and economic growth.
-I employ both structural modeling and microeconometric methods.
+My research examines the effects of environmental policy on firm dynamics and macroeconomic outcomes, with a particular focus on carbon markets and carbon taxation.
+I employ both structural modelling and microeconometric methods.
 I am lucky to be advised by Edouard Challe and Russell Cooper.
-During my PhD, I visited the London School of Economics, where I worked with Simon Dietz.
+During my PhD, I undertook research visits at the London School of Economics and New York University.
+At LSE (Fall 2024), I worked with Simon Dietz, and at NYU (Fall 2025), I was hosted by Gian Luca Clementi.
+I am currently working at the OECD in collaboration with Antoine Decheleprêtre and Josh De Lyon.

 You can find my CV here.